djmasde/wmaker/README.md

 wmtop: Window Maker processes monitor application.

+wmSun: Shows the times of the sunrise and sunset.

 Window Maker 0.17.5:

 Runs ok in 2015, only changues, re formated Makefiles, and configure to actual format, install without problems :)